Assassination of Sheikh Mujibur Rahman: Corruption, mismanagement and administration

+Nationalization of industry failed to yield any tangible progress.
+Not only was the government weak and with no clear goals, but the country was also nearly bankrupt.
+In the Far Eastern Economic Review, journalist Lawrence Lifschultz wrote in 1974 that "the corruption and malpractices and plunder of national wealth" in Bangladesh were "unprecedented".

+2nd revolution and BAKSAL

 Sheikh Mujib later made himself President of Bangladesh and established a national unity government, the Bangladesh Krishak Sramik Awami League (BAKSAL), on 7 June 1975 by banning all political parties and independent press.
 Mujib named the reform as Second Revolution.
 Although the BAKSAL was intended to bring stability to Bangladesh and uphold law and order, it engendered hostility among the bureaucracy, military, and civil society.
 Opposition groups, as well as some of Mujib's supporters, challenged Mujib's authoritarian, one-party state.
 The period of the BAKSAL's one-party rule was marked by widespread censorship and abuse of the judiciary, as well as opposition from the general populace, intellectuals, and all other political groups.
-The country was in chaos: corruption was rampant, and food shortages and poor distribution led to a disastrous famine, where approximately 300,000 to 4,500,000 (or 1 to 1.5 million) people died.
-Many analysts claimed this famine as one of the major cause for killing Sheikh Mujib.
-Nationalization of industry failed to yield any tangible progress.
-Not only was the government weak and with no clear goals, but the country was also nearly bankrupt.
-In the Far Eastern Economic Review, journalist Lawrence Lifschultz wrote in 1974 that "the corruption and malpractices and plunder of national wealth" in Bangladesh were "unprecedented".

 Party-partiality against rape-murder case

 The army was already dissatisfied with Sheikh Mujib for sidelining them in favor of the JRB.
 However, in his book Bangladesh: A Legacy of Blood, Anthony Mascarenhas cited a specific factor behind the final outcry as influential: Mozammel, a contemporary Awami League youth leader from Tongi and the chairman of Tongi Awami League, seized a car of a newlywed housewife, killed her driver and husband, abducted her and gang-raped her and three days later, her dead body was found in the road near a bridge of Tongi.
 Mozammel was arrested by a leader of a squadron of the Bengal Lancer named Major Nasser and handed over to the police, but the police released him immediately.
-At that time, many people thought that he was released from the punishment of that crime only with the intervention of Sheikh Mujib.
-This incident increased the dissatisfaction against Sheikh Mujib in the Army, specially in Major Faruque and acted as one of the prominently last-minute influences behind his assassination.
+He was released from the punishment of that crime with the intervention of Sheikh Mujib.
+This incident increased the dissatisfaction against Sheikh Mujib in the army, specially in Major Faruque and acted as one of the prominently last-minute influences behind his assassination.